FlipsideCrypto/sdk/js/README.md

 type Query = {
   // SQL query to execute
   sql: string;

   // The number of minutes to cache the query results ttlMinutes?: number;

-  // An override on the cahce.
-A value of false will re-execute the query. cached?: boolean;
+  // An override on the query result cahce.
+  // A value of false will re-execute the query. cached?: boolean;

-  // The number of minutes until your query time out timeoutMinutes?: number;
+  // The number of minutes until your query run times out timeoutMinutes?: number;
 };
 ```